- Vendor Eligibility

 1. Vendor Eligibility

-1.1 The following prescribes policies, standards, and procedures for determining whether a vendor is excluded, either permanently or for a specified period of time, from receiving future contract awards from the Bank Group based on a finding by the Director of the Bank Group’s General Services Department (GSD) that the vendor is non-responsible.
+1.1 The following prescribes policies, standards, and procedures for determining whether a vendor is excluded, either permanently or for a specified period of time, from receiving future contract awards from World Bank Group based on a finding by the Vice President, Budget, Performance Review and Strategic Planning (BPS) that the vendor is non-responsible.

-1.2 Only vendors found to be responsible or conditionally responsible are eligible to be awarded Bank Group contracts and to bid on Bank Group solicitations.
-Pursuant to the Bank Group’s Corporate Procurement Policies and Procedures, Responsibility Determinations are made by the responsible Procurement Officer prior to approving a vendor application and prior to contract award.
+1.2 Only vendors found to be responsible or conditionally responsible are eligible to be awarded World Bank Group contracts and to bid on World Bank Group's solicitations.
+Pursuant to World Bank Group's Corporate Procurement Policies and Procedures, Responsibility Determinations are made by the responsible Procurement Officer prior to approving a vendor application and prior to contract award.

 1.3 Nothing in these policies, standards, and procedures, and nothing shared, exchanged, transmitted, or otherwise produced during proceedings, will be considered to alter, abrogate, or waive the privileges and immunities set forth in provisions of national law and international conventions, and in the governing documents of IBRD, IFC, IDA, ICSID, and MIGA.